Lighthouse CI Baseline Configuration

 }

 This configuration maps the accessibility category to a hard gate.
 It flags critical contrast failures as blocking.
+The throttling object replaces the string shorthand "desktop-dense-4g", which is not a valid Lighthouse CI throttling value — use the explicit object form or the preset "devtools".
 Align your specific metric targets with Setting Up Lighthouse CI Thresholds for WCAG 2.2 AA for regulatory compliance.

 When thresholds fail, CI logs output exact audit IDs and delta scores.
 Review the assertionResults array in the runner output to pinpoint failing DOM nodes.
 The details.items array provides the specific element selectors and violation context required for rapid remediation.